nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * `Edit-Expense -e 1 -n "Cloud subscription" -a 13.37 -d "01/01/2022 2359"`
 * `Edit-Expense -e 1 -n "Cloud subscription" -a 13.37 -d "01/01/2022 2359" -t "Monthly payment"`
 * `Edit-Expense -e 1 -n "Cloud subscription" -a 13.37 -d "01/01/2022 2359" -t "Monthly payment" -c "Work expenses"`
+* `Edit-Expense -e 1 -n "Cloud subscription" -a 13.37 -d "01/01/2022 2359" -t "Monthly payment" -c "Work expenses" -r "Remarks here"`

+### Deleting remarks: `Delete-Remarks`
+Deletes the remarks of an expense from the list of expenses.

+Syntax: `Delete-Remarks -e EXPENSE_NUMBER`

+* `EXPENSE_NUMBER` is an integer value.

+Example of usage:

+* `Delete-Remarks -e 1`

 ### Sorting expenses: `Sort-Expense`
 Sorts the list of expenses according to an alphabetical, amount or date order.
 It can be sorted in both ascending and